crate/cratedb-guide/docs/admin/monitoring/index.md

   works, and how to interpret the results. [^systables-more]

   {ref}`crate-reference:jobs_operations_logs` shares details
-  about how to inspect the activities currently taking place in a cluster, reflected through cluster jobs and operations system tables.
+  about how to inspect the activities taking place in a cluster, reflected through two pairs of system tables, one about cluster jobs, and one about their corresponding break-down operations, separated into "currently active" vs. "completed" ones.

 :Prometheus: